Historical Markers in Orleans Parish, Louisiana

 Orleans Parish Timeline

-This timeline provides a condensed summary of the historical journey of Orleans Parish, Louisiana.
+This timeline provides a concise overview of the key events in the history of Orleans Parish, Louisiana.

 - 1699 - French explorers first claim the area that would later become Orleans Parish.